Things you must know

 TRANSFER OF RESIDENCE TO INDIA – CUSTOMS DUTIES AND REGULATIONS IN INDIA

-Former Indian citizens presently settled abroad, who are contemplating a return to India for settlement, have an option of using the transfer of residency rules that offer those returning after extended stays to benefit from relaxed rules regarding import of their personal belongings.
+Former Indian citizens presently settled abroad, who are contemplating a return to India for settlement, have an option of using the transfer of residency rules that offer those returning after extended stays to benefit from relaxed rules regarding the import of their personal belongings.

 Transfer of Residency – Customs duty

 NRI /Indian Citizens who are returning to India for an extended period should consider using transfer of residency so that they can take advantage of relaxed customs duties.
 Transfer of Residence is a facility provided to persons who intend to transfer their residence to India after a stay abroad of at least two years.
 This facility allows the import of personal and household articles, free of duty and certain other listed items, on payment of a concessional rate of duty.
 Those taking transfer of residence are no longer subjected to any minimum stay requirements in India.

 Transfer of Residence Rules

 Requirements to qualify for transfer of residency concessions: A minimum stay of two years abroad, immediately preceding the date of arrival on transfer of residency is required.
 Total stay in India on short visits during the 2 preceding years, should not exceed more than 6 months/180 days., and such persons have not availed concessions under transfer of residency in the preceding three years.